Formic acid: Production

 In 2009, the worldwide capacity for producing formic acid was 720 e3t per year, roughly equally divided between Europe (350 e3t, mainly in Germany) and Asia (370 e3t, mainly in China) while production was below 1 e3t per year in all other continents.
 It is commercially available in solutions of various concentrations between 85 and 99 w/w %.
 As of 2009, the largest producers are BASF, Eastman Chemical Company, LC Industrial, and Feicheng Acid Chemicals, with the largest production facilities in Ludwigshafen (200 e3t per year, BASF, Germany), Oulu (105 e3t, Eastman, Finland), Nakhon Pathom (n/a, LC Industrial), and Feicheng (100 e3t, Feicheng, China).
 2010 prices ranged from around €650/tonne (equivalent to around $800/tonne) in Western Europe to $1250/tonne in the United States.

+Regenerating CO2 to make useful products, that displace incumbent fossil fuel based pathways is a more impactful process than CO2 sequestration.

+Both formic acid and CO (carbon monoxide) are C1 (one carbon molecules).
+Formic is a hydrogen-rich liquid which can be transported and easily donates its hydrogen to enable a variety of condensation and esterification reactions to make a wide variety of derivative molecules.
+CO, while more difficult to transport as a gas, is also one of the primary constituents of syngas useful in synthesizing a wide variety of molecules.

+CO2 electrolysis is distinct from photosynthesis and offers a promising alternative to accelerate decarbonization.
+By converting CO2 into products using clean electricity, we reduce CO2 emissions in two ways: first and most simply by the amount of CO2 that is regenerated, but the second way is less obvious but even more consequential by avoiding the CO2 emissions otherwise generated by making these same products from fossil fuels.
+This is known as carbon displacement or abatement.

+CO2 electrolysis holds promise for reducing atmospheric CO2 levels and providing a sustainable method for producing chemicals, materials, and fuels.
+Its efficiency and scalability are active areas of research, but now also commercialization, aiming to make it a viable commercial technology for both carbon management and molecule production.

 From methyl formate and formamide

 When methanol and carbon monoxide are combined in the presence of a strong base, the result is methyl formate, according to the chemical equation: